crigroup/osrobotics/installation/motion_planning.md

 minizip
 ```

-Next, you will need to install the following libraries, which are available
+Next, install the following libraries, which are available
 from the Ubuntu package repositories:
 {% label %}command-line{% endlabel %}
 ```bash